dmbarbour/glas/docs/GlasApps.md

 ## Graphical User Interface (GUI)

-I have an interesting [vision for GUI](GlasGUI.md) in glas systems, but it's contingent on those transaction-loop optimizations, and it will be experimental even then.
-Until then, use FFI for native GUI or 'http' for browser-based GUI.
+I have an interesting [vision for GUI](GlasGUI.md) in glas systems, contingent on those transaction-loop optimizations.
+Originally, I was considering a dedicated 'gui' method for apps, but I think it might be wiser to model GUI as a use case for RPC.
+We can use application settings to trigger a GUI viewer.

 ## Background Calls - Transaction Escape Hatch